dgehringer/sqsgenerator/docs/source/how_to.md

 ### The `sqs.yaml` file

 *sqsgenerator* uses a `dict`-like configuration, to store the parameters used for the iteration/analysis process.
-By default the program assumes the configuration to be stored in a YAML file.
+By default, the program assumes the configuration to be stored in a YAML file.

 YAML is easy to read and write by humans.
 On this tutorial site we will focus on setting up proper `sqs.yaml` input files.